-However, this would seem to be presuming the very thing we are aiming at explaining --- the supposable-statistical properties of $Y_t$ in Fig.~3.
+However, this would seem to be presuming the very thing we are aiming at explaining --- the supposable-statistical properties of $Y_t$ in Fig.~\ref{fig:Results-Hom}.
 An alternative would be to use an unconditioned distribution for $\past{Y}_t$, but this runs the risk of giving a distribution for $\an{\s{y}}^{\past{Y}}$which is too far removed from what is likely in the counterfactual world to allow valid conclusions to be drawn.

 For these reasons, we here adopt a relatively simple compromise solution in defining the distribution for $\past{Y}_t$.
 We consider the state conditioned on both $\both{M}$ and $\both{Y}$.
 But we do not consider all possible $\both{M}$ according to the distribution $\Pr(\both{M}=\both{m}|\both{N}=\both{n})$, and to compute the distribution for $\both{Y}$ in each case, as that would again lead to a distribution for $\both{Y}$ that we are trying to explain.
 Instead, we pick a single $\both{m}^\chi$ --- a characteristic one given $\both{N}=\both{n}$ --- and from that directly compute the distribution of the filtered-state mean $\Tr[{\rho}_t^{\past{m}^\chi,\past{Y}}\s{y}]$.
 Note that, unlike in the computation of the suspectation for $Y_t$, at time $t$ this depends only on $\past{m}^\chi_t$, not $\both{m}^\chi$ (still less an ensemble of $\both{m}$).